ggeorgovassilis/fauxjsp/README.md

 * Supports most core JSTL taglibs
 * Supports scriptlets
 * Is modular and extensible
-* Supports tagfiles and JSPs which reside in classpath locations
+* Supports an idiomatic way of loading tagfiles and JSPs which reside in classpath locations

 Constraints and missing features: